zmcadie/subtle-flex-streetwear/src/pages/info/faq.md

 ---
 ### Are your clothes clean?

-Subtle Flex Streetwear inspects each article of clothing and has developed a standardized restoration process for each different type of garment, footwear and accessories we sell.
+Subtle Flex Streetwear inspects each article of clothing and has developed a standardized restoration process for each different type of garment, footwear and accessory we sell.

 ### Is shipping quick?